Jawaharlal Nehru: Election of 1952

-First term as Prime Minister: 1952–1957

-State reorganisation
+Tenure: 1952–1957

 In December 1953, Nehru appointed the States Reorganisation Commission to prepare for the creation of states on linguistic lines.
 Headed by Justice Fazal Ali, the commission itself was also known as the Fazal Ali Commission.
 Govind Ballabh Pant, who served as Nehru's home minister from December 1954, oversaw the commission's efforts.
 The commission created a report in 1955 recommending the reorganisation of India's states.